zatserkovnyy/mpv-aqps/README.md

 This distinction is important because two files with the same raw bitrate can have very different visual quality depending on their codec and other characteristics.

+> These tiers dictate the required intensity of post-processing.
+An **HQ** (High Quality) classification implies a pristine source that needs minimal intervention (allowing for sharper upscaling).
+Conversely, an **LQ** (Low Quality) classification indicates heavy compression, signaling your `mpv.conf` to apply aggressive artifact mitigation, such as heavy debanding or smoothing shaders, to make the image watchable.

 ---

 # 3. Codec Normalization